janunezc/jn-file-list/README.md

 ## Getting Started

-To get started with File Lister, clone this repository and install the required dependencies.
+To get started with jn-file-list, clone this repository and install the required dependencies.

 ### Prerequisites